IRIS-LAB/iris-back/README.md

 ```

 ### Application context
-Application is a global store used to access to injectable providers from outside a NestJS context.
+Application is a global store used to access injectable providers from outside a NestJS context.
 You must initialize application context by calling `setApplicationContext()` to use IrisModule.

 ```typescript
 import { setApplicationContext } from '@u-iris/iris-back'